xyproto/orbiton/README.md

 * `ctrl-w` - Format the current file (see the table below), or cycle git rebase keywords.
 For Markdown, format the table under the cursor.
              Double press to toggle block editing mode.
 Toggle paragraph indent in book mode.
 * `ctrl-g` - Go to include or definition, or toggle the status bar.
-* `ctrl-r` - Jump to matching bracket, or cycle git rebase keywords when editing a git commit message.
+* `ctrl-r` - Jump to matching bracket or rename something when programming, otherwise toggle "wrap when typing".
-             Double press to open or close a portal.
+             For git interactive rebase, cycle keywords.
+Press twice to open or close a portal.
 * `ctrl-\` - Comment in or out a block of code, or reflow the current paragraph when editing prose.
 * `ctrl-~` - Insert the current date and time.
 * `esc`    - Go back after having gone to another location or file.
 Redraw everything and clear the last search.